endoflife-date/endoflife.date/products/windows.md

 ---

+> [Microsoft Windows](https://www.microsoft.com/windows) is the operating system developed by Microsoft Corporation to run on personal computers.

 | Note | Comment                                                    |
 | ---- | ---------------------------------------------------------- |
 | (E)  | Enterprise, Education and IoT Enterprise editions          |